JelleAalbers/blueice/README.rst

 - Andrew's maximum-gap limit setting code, used for the XENON100 max-gap cross checks.
 - Chris' wimpstat repository, used for the XENON100 S2-only limit setting (but no longer available?)
 - NEST: not directly, but since this is currently the best xenon TPC code out there, the physics model used here
-- Several of the Monte Carlo group's excellent material on this topic, in particular the `XENON1T Monte Carlo paper <http://arxiv.org/abs/1512.07501>`_ and the 'notes linked here <https://xecluster.lngs.infn.it/dokuwiki/doku.php?id=xenon:xenon1t:org:papers:xe1t_sensitivity>`_.
+- Several of the Monte Carlo group's excellent material on this topic, in particular the `XENON1T Monte Carlo paper <http://arxiv.org/abs/1512.07501>`_ and the `notes linked here <https://xecluster.lngs.infn.it/dokuwiki/doku.php?id=xenon:xenon1t:org:papers:xe1t_sensitivity>`_.

 The default model includes lots of information I obtained by curve-tracing plots or even just constructing some function that looked like what I saw in an image.
 Just saying...